 Understanding global diversity and Caribbean heritage

-Students explore the end of slavery, East Indian contributions to Caribbean culture, regional arts and sports connections, and migration patterns.
-They develop understanding of how diversity strengthens communities and how cultural exchanges shape Caribbean identity in the global context.
+Students explore the end of slavery and its abolition, East Indian contributions to Caribbean culture, how regional arts and sports foster Caribbean interactions, and migration patterns that shape societies.
+They develop understanding of how diversity strengthens communities and how cultural exchanges shape identity.

 Exploring global geography and environmental adaptation